 - Each child in foster care will have their own medical card.

-Following extensive consultation Tusla has introduced a Standardised National Aftercare Allowance for young people who have been in care for 12 months on their 16th birthday or for 12 consecutive months prior to their 18th birthday.
+Following extensive consultation Tusla has introduced a Standardised National Aftercare Allowance for young people who have been in care for 12 months prior to their 18th birthday and attending education/ accredited training.
 This weekly standardised allowance of €300 per week ensures equality for all care leavers engaged in training and education.

-Click here to view the Guidance Document for the Implementation of the Standardised Aftercare Allowance.
+Click here to view the Guidance Document for the Implementation of the Standardised Aftercare Allowanc

 Training and development